-

 Read the YIN Ferry Safety Report

 Following our transport challenge report in 2023, the Young Islanders Network (YIN) heard from young people that they often feel unsafe due to adult behaviour whilst travelling on ferries.
 This feeling applies to both mainland Scotland and inter-island ferries.
-For young islanders, ferry travel is a need rather than a choice; it is a lifeline.
+Following the Young Islanders Network’s Transport Challenge Report, young people across Scotland’s islands told us clearly…

 -